ebaklund/ORFEErc/README.md

 ```
 For example, let us assume that we have a function that returns the first element in an array.
 It would be reasonable to make the following computational rules:
-- If the input array do not exist (is null), then we return an error.
+- If the input array do not exist (is `null`), then we return an `Error`.
-- If the input array do exist but it is empty, that is OK, but since there is no value to return we choose to return nothing.
+- If the input array do exist but it is empty, that is OK, but since there is no value to return we choose to return `Nil`.
+- If the first element does exist but is `null`, that is OK, but we still return `Nil` to indicate that a real value is not available.
 - Otherwise, we just return the first element.
 ```
     public static Outcome<T> FirstInList_1<T>(List<T> list)